Harmeet10000/Zeotap-Task-1/README.md

 ## Configuration

 ### Backend Configuration
-- **MongoDB**: Make sure MongoDB is running and accessible at the configured URI.
+- **MongoDB**: Ensure MongoDB is running and accessible at the configured URI.
 - **CORS**: CORS is enabled to allow requests from `http://localhost:5173`.
 Update the allowed origins if required.
 - **Rate Limiting**: Each IP is limited to 150 requests per hour to protect against abuse.